StimulCross/donation-alerts/packages/common/README.md

 # Donation Alerts - Common

-Some common utils and types that are used in other packages, so there is no point in installing this package separately.
+Some common utils and types that are used in other [@donation-alerts](https://github.com/StimulCross/donation-alerts) packages.

-But if you still need it:

 ## Installation